 To Madrid for a few days to see The Wyeths and the Spanish Realists exhibition at the Thyssen Bornemisza Museum.
 It was, for me, perhaps the best double-bill ever.
-It confirmed my belief ‘Snow Flurries’ by Andrew Wyeth is my favourite landscape of all the landscape paintings in all the world, in all of space, in the entire universe.
-His dry-brush watercolour, ‘Flock of Crows’ - a study for the same - I found simply heart-breaking.
-Happily, I'm not afflicted by Stendahll syndrome, but if I were I'm sure these two would set me off.
+It confirmed my belief ‘Snow Flurries’ by Andrew Wyeth is my favourite all landscape paintings.
+His dry-brush watercolour, ‘Flock of Crows’ - a study for the same - I find simply heart-breaking.
+Happily, I'm not afflicted by Stendahl syndrome, the psychosomatic condition involving rapid heartbeat, fainting, confusion and even hallucinations, allegedly occurring when individuals become exposed to objects, artworks, or phenomena of great beauty.
+But if I were, I'm sure these two would set me off.
 Of the Spanish Realists, Antonio López García has long been my main man.
-We also took time to pop into the Prado.
-We ignored the other 200,000 exhibits and sought out, ‘Judith at the Banquet of Holofernes’ by Rembrandt.
+We also popped into the Prado.
+I ignored the other 200,000 exhibits and sought out, ‘Judith at the Banquet of Holofernes’ by Rembrandt.
 I ‘collect’ Rembrandts, in a manner of speaking.
-This is one of the lad’s finest.
-It’s up there with the ‘Danaë’ in the Hermitage in Saint Petersburg.
-It’s inexplicable to me how the human hand can do such work.
+This is one of the gentleman's finest.
+It’s up there with his ‘Danaë’ in the Hermitage in Saint Petersburg.
+Inexplicable to me how the human hand can do such work.

 Author, author, I hear you cry.
 Well, here goes.
 I come from haunts of coot and hern, I make a sudden sally… Hang on that’s not me, that’s Tennyson.
 Oops!
 Wrong copy, sorree.
-I’m James Kelso – Jim to you – and actually, do you know what, I feel a tad awkward writing this sort of puff.
+I’m James Kelso – and, actually, do you know what, I feel a tad awkward writing this sort of self-puffery.
 So, if it’s okay with you, can we leave it there?
 Thank you.
 I knew you’d understand.
+Browse on, McDuff.